 What are Doors?

-Most doors can handle only one user at a time.
-Remember that back in BBS days,
+handle only one user at a time.
+Remember that back in BBS days, a server could

-a server could only accept one caller at a time unless it had multiple modems
+only accept one caller at a time unless it had multiple modems installed!
+Some

-installed!
-Some "multi-node" doors can handle multiple players at the same time
+"multi-node" doors can handle multiple players at the same time - chatting, or

-- chatting, or dueling, or teaming up against the world.
-Each BBS caller generally
+dueling, or teaming up against the world.
+Each BBS caller generally had a daily

-had a daily time limit - 30 or 60 minutes, say - in order to let other users log
+time limit - 30 or 60 minutes, say - in order to let other users log on.
+The BBS

-on.
-The BBS would disconnect them at the end of that time.
-Most doors limit the
+would disconnect them at the end of that time.
+Most doors limit the amount of

-amount of stuff a player can do in one day, so that even a large, complex door
+stuff a player can do in one day, so that even a large, complex door gets played

 Some Favorite Doors